Jarthianur/VirtualFlightRadar-Backend/README.md

 Please consider, even that the VFR-B is released, the AMVR isn't.
 It is still under heavy development.
 Thus we are not able to provide an easy step-by-step guide, yet.

+This tool is intended to run almost locally, unless You want that, nothing will be sent to the internet.
+Of course, as the AMVR documentation says, You need an internet connection for syncronising time, global OGN connect (if needed), etc.

 Contributions are always welcome.